Chapter 8: Community Relations

 The Superintendent is designated the Title II Coordinator and shall:

-- Oversee the District’s compliance efforts, recommend necessary modifications to the Board of Education, and maintain the District’s final Title II self-evaluation document and keep it available for public inspection for at least 3 years after its completion date.
+- Oversee the District’s compliance efforts, recommend necessary modifications to the School Board, and maintain the District’s final Title II self-evaluation document, update it to the extent necessary, and keep it available for public inspection for at least 3 years after its completion date.

 - Institute plans to make information regarding Title II’s protection available to any interested party.